Raathigesh/Raathigesh.github.io/_posts/2016-03-13-Redux-Simplified.md

 	<figcaption>Sample redux state, a single object.</figcaption>
 </figure>

-**Each reducer will have it's initial state.** This initial state is the part of the global state or sub state they are reponsible of managing.
+**Each reducer will have it's initial state.** This initial state is the part of the global state or sub-state they are responsible of managing.

 So how a reducer would look like ?
 Let's look at the App Reducer which can handle the 'SET_AUTHORIZE' action.